BaguetteBoiTuna/NTPU/2024-10-08-dlfia_dante_assignment1.md

 ## Question 3

 ### What is digital image processing and demonstrate common digital image processing at least five functions in Python using the OpenCV library?

+For this question, I will use my laptop instead of Google Colab since i have already everything setup (and I rather code on my own machine using NeoVim, also its easier for testing since i have a debugger).